The question “How much HP do headers add?” is one we hear very often nowadays. The obvious reason is the horsepower craze among many car owners.

 How Much Horsepower Do Car Headers Add?

 Car headers add between 3 to 9 horsepower to a stock engine, depending on the type of header.
 For short tube headers, the horsepower boost is typically between 3 to 6 HP.
 However, long tube headers can add between 6 to 9 HP to the engine.
+Check out what the average horsepower of a car is and figure out if it makes sense to add a header to yours.

 Headers add horsepower to a car and make it go even faster.
 It is important to establish this fact, considering the many approaches people consider in the quest to add HP to their cars.
 Using the right approach, as with headers, you can give your car an HP boost.